Kalamazoo Public Schools Welcome Over 12,000 Students Annually in its Classrooms

 – Elizabeth Jackson-Spaner, Early Childhood Education Coordinator/Greenwood Elementary Principal

 1 – Preschoolers Maximize One-on-One Time With Small Class Sizes

 KPS knows that a low-class size is ideal for little learners, allowing more time with their teachers.

 As a State of Michigan Great Start Readiness Program (GSRP), PEEP meets the highest standard for the very lowest class size with only 18 children in a class.

 Classrooms with 18 students have a teacher, associate teacher (paraprofessional), and tutor.
 PEEP’s adult-to-child ratio is one adult for every six children.
 This provides for individualized attention and teaching.

 2 – PEEP Offers a Strong, Structured Curriculum

 KPS fosters learning with an organized, engaging curriculum for its PEEP preschoolers.
 This strong foundation for school readiness uses the HighScope Preschool Curriculum.

-The PEEP curriculum focuses on eight content areas, which are based on areas identified by the National Education Goals Panel:
+The PEEP curriculum focuses on eight content areas:

 • Approaches to learning